i-a-n/unionjkl/docs/README.md

 4. Site will live (by default) on http://0.0.0.0:4000/

-###Here's how to deploy:
+### Here’s how to deploy:
 ---
-I have .gitignore set to ignore a file called 'deploy.sh' in the root of the project.
+I have `.gitignore` set to ignore a file called `deploy.sh` in the root of the project.
 This would be a good place to put a deploy script.
-My current one simply builds the site using `jekyll build`, then uses rsync to move the files onto my web server.
-Here's the dumb, current script:
+My current one simply builds the site using `jekyll build`, then ensures all the file permissions are right and uses rsync to move the files onto my web server.
+Here’s the current script:

 ```
 #!/bin/bash